rebekahanne/rebekahanne/README.md

 Hi there 👋!

 My name is [Rebekah Dix](https://rebekahanne.github.io/), and I'm a PhD student at [MIT Economics](https://economics.mit.edu/).
 My primary field is industrial organization ✈️.
-I'm also interested in applied macroeconomics, computational economics, and finance.
+I'm also interested in antitrust, innovation, productivity, and open-source science.

 See my some of my research [here](https://rebekahanne.github.io/publication/).